 - Applications due in late Autumn semester – Deadline: November 12

 - Selected applicants will be invited to interview in November.

 - After interviews, applicants may be offered a position as an Academic Coach to start in spring semester.

 - If offered a position, new coaches may be asked to complete a background check and other HR paperwork.

-- During winter break and the first few weeks of spring semester, new Academic Coaches complete online training and readings to sharpen their understanding of learning and motivation strategies, coaching skills, and presentation skills.
+- During winter break and the first few weeks of spring semester, new Academic Coaches complete training and readings to develop their coaching skills, and presentation skills, and understanding of learning and motivation strategies.

 - Newly hired Academic Coaches will officially start the position at the start of spring semester.

 - Beginning Academic Coaches are paid at a rate of $13.00 per hour.